 “Iris!
 My pancakes are burning!”

 Rushing down the hall, she yelled, “I’m coming!”
 Iris took the stairs two at a time and rushed into the kitchen.
 Her father stood over the smoking skillet.
 She pushed him away from the stove and began cleaning up the black mess.
-“Sorry, I’ll have your pancakes ready in a few minutes.”
+“Sorry, I’ll have new pancakes ready in a few minutes.”
 When she finished washing the skillet, she poured fresh batter into it.
+Iris placed the morning’s news-disc in front of him before returning to the range.
 “Here you go.”
-Iris placed the morning’s news-disc in front of him before returning to the range.

 Dr. Kayn took a seat at the table, slid the coin-sized disc into his OMNI, and poured himself a cup of coffee from the pot on the kitchen table.

-When the pancakes were done, Iris grabbed an empty plate, took a seat across from her father, and picked up an apple from the basket beside her.
-She poured herself a cup half filled with coffee and half with sugar and milk.
+When the pancakes were done, Iris slid them onto an empty plate and placed the dish in front of her father.
+She slid into the seat across from him and picked up an apple from the basket beside her.
+Feeling fatigues from her Sim, she poured herself a mug half filled with coffee and half with sugar and milk.

 “What’s so important about these Simulations, anyways?” her father asked, looking up from his OMNI.
 “There are other things you could be doing.
 How long has it been since you picked up a book or spent time with Claire?”